argiepiano/alt_login/README.txt

 To use, simply enable the module, set permissions for who can create an alt login, then visit the user edit page.
-Enter the alternate login name in the 'Alternate Login' textfield, and save.
+Enter the alternate login name in the 'Alternate login' textfield, and save.

 Note that users can still login with their normal username--this just adds the option of another login name.
 Also note that an alternate login name may not